LapisDev/LapisScript/README.md

 Console.WriteLine(result == 1.0 * 5.0 + 2.0 * 3.0 / 5.0 - 3.0); // True
 ```

-## The Intepreter
+## The Interpreter
-[ScriptSampleApp](samples/ScriptSampleApp) is an intepreter app.
+[ScriptSampleApp](samples/ScriptSampleApp) is an interpreter app.
 The syntax trees and runtime contexts are in [Lapis.Script.Execution](src/Lapis.Script.Execution).
 Below are example scripts reflecting the features of the script language.

 ### Flow Control
 Condition statements: